JamesSto/CEL-site/README.md

 https://github.com/Fj00/CEL

 ## TODO Features

-* Word lookup
-* Anagram lookup
+* Anagram lookup?
+* Voting on "Not a common word" "should be a common word" features
 * Definition lookup
-* "Not a common word" "should be a common word" features
-* Scrabble dictionary check
-* Merriam Webster definition check
-* Wordnik API for the 2 above?
+* Wordnik API for the above?
+Pretty limiting rate limits

+* Scrabble dictionary check (Probably not feasible/legal outside of the link I already added)